 The Difference Between Venting and Releasing Emotion

 I think it depends on the situation and the person involved as well as their motivations for wanting someone to vent to.

 “When someone else says, ‘I need to vent,’ or ‘I need to get this off my chest,’ – Do you think/feel it’s good for those involved in that conversation?
 I personally don’t agree with that type of discussion, avoiding those who really LOVE to vent.
 It appears those who do that are looking for others to share in the dense energy they’ve created out of their own ‘situation.’
 Any other thoughts on this subject?”

-In one regard, it’s not good to bottle up emotions and for a lot of people, talking about whatever it is that is bothering them with a trusted friend in a safe space can serve as an emotional release.
+In one regard, it’s not good to bottle up emotions and talking about whatever it is that is bothering them with a trusted friend in a safe space can serve as an emotional release.
 In that sense, the listener (if they, themselves are in a good space, emotionally) can serve as a healing agent and help transmute that energy by holding space for their experience.
 Like therapy.
 Of course, that person has to be adept at holding the space for others without taking on their energy–have good boundaries, understand constructive ways to offer help if asked, etc.